New Market Square, Bydgoszcz: Main buildings

 C. F. Beleites, a merchant, is listed as the first landlord of the tenement in 1855.

 In 1890, the new owner, a baker named Emil Teßlass, lived in the building.
 He was also the landholder of the house at 3 Neuer Markt (today's Nr.5).

 The frontage, now in need of refurbishing, still features a tall entrance door with a fanlight, and embellished openings flanked with column pairs on upper floors.
 The second and third level windows over the entrance display tracery in the shape of a column.
+The ensemble was restored in 2025.